Understanding the Stark Law: Examples and FAQ for Facilities

 • The U.S. was awarded a $237 million judgment against a facility that created contracts with physicians requiring them to make referrals to its new surgery center.
 In exchange, physicians received large compensation packages that included money received from Medicare.

-• The U.S. reached a $2.83 million settlement with 33 Texas doctors who were alleged to have received thousands of dollars from nine management services organizations in exchange for the doctors ordering laboratory tests from specific facilities.
+• The U.S. reached a $2.83 million settlement with 33 Texas doctors who were alleged to have received thousands of dollars from 9 management services organizations in exchange for the doctors ordering laboratory tests from specific facilities.

-What Are the Penalties for Violations?
+What Are the Penalties for Stark Law Violations?

 Physician penalties are significant and can result in fines and exclusion from participation in Federal healthcare programs, including Medicare and Medicaid.
 Claims for DHS that are submitted in violation of the law will be denied payment.
 Any amount received must be refunded.